 What is coming out?

 ‘Coming out’ means telling someone something about yourself that isn’t immediately obvious.
-In relation to sexual orientation and gender identity, this means sharing with others that you are lesbian, gay, bi or trans.
+In relation to sexual orientation and gender identity, this means sharing with others that you are lesbian, gay, bi and/or trans (LGBT).
 The process of coming out can be very different for everyone and it can take some time to get to a point where you feel comfortable and confident enough to have those conversations with people.

 Why come out?